reflectoring/reflectoring.github.io/content/blog/2022/2022-08-26-configuring-cors-with-spring.md

         return new CorsWebFilter(corsConfiguration());
     }
 }
 ````

 ## Conclusion

-In short, the CORS configuration depends on multiple factors
+In short, the CORS configuration depends on multiple factors:
 - Spring Web / Spring Webflux
 - Local / Global CORS config
-- Spring Security
+- Spring Security or not

-Depending on the framework we can decide which method works best and is the easiest to implement so that we could avoid CORS errors.
+Depending on the framework we can decide which method works best and is the easiest to implement so that we can avoid CORS errors.
-With the help of the sample application and the CORS configuration used we could try out various options to decide which option works best.
+You can play around with the sample application [on GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/cors/configuring-cors-with-spring).